 The rare books and manuscripts housed at the Renato Maestro reflect the interests of 15th and 16th century humanists in the Hebrew language and the Jewish tradition.
 With the advent of the printing press, Hebrew books where produced by and for both Jews and Christians and became a tool by which societal and cultural relations were defined.
 Censorship increasingly became the context in which this process occurred.

-On May 29, 1554 the ecclesiastic authorities established that all books, those already printed and those being prepared for printing should be examined to ascertain whether they contained “errors, heresies and blasphemies” against Christianity.
-Censorship began.
+On May 29, 1554 the ecclesiastic authorities established that all books, those already printed and those being prepared for printing, should be examined to ascertain whether they contained “errors, heresies and blasphemies” against Christianity.
+This was the start of censorship.

-To protect existing books and obtain printing license for those in the making, the representatives of the Jewish communities decided that each book in Hebrew and on Jewish topics be analyzed by a committee of three rabbis and three lay leaders to eliminate passages that might raise controversies.
+To protect existing books and obtain printing licenses for those in process, the representatives of the Jewish communities decided that each book in Hebrew and on Jewish topics be analyzed by a committee of three rabbis and three lay leaders to eliminate passages that might raise controversies.
 This internal committee then released the haskamah, the authorization.

 All of a sudden, on May 16, 1635, the guards raided the printshop and captured my nephew Jizchaq and two of his young co-workers and put them in jail, leaving them in the dark.
 Once again, they shut down the print shop.
 Leon Modena

 Meir Parenzo is said to have learned printing from Daniel Bomberg.
 Between 1546 and 1548 he printed some highly praised editions, including a Mishnà.
 He died in 1575 while curating a complete edition of Maimonides’ Mishneh Torah in four volumes which were completed by his brother Asher Parenzo.
-Asher introduced a new seal in place of the one used by his brother, a seven-branches candelabra, representing a woman holding the head of a dragon and seven snakes staring at the sun, the moon and a star.
+Asher introduced a new seal in place of the a seven-branches candelabra used by his brother: the new logo mark represented a woman holding the head of a dragon and seven snakes staring at the sun, the moon and a star.
 In the oval frame words from Psalm 45, 12 appear: “So shall the king desire thy beauty”.

-Between 1731 and 1797 three members of the Foa family worked for Bragadin: Yișḥaq Foa, a physician and one of the heads of the Jewish community, his son Gad ben Yișḥaq, and Gad ben Shmuel who later move the printshop to Pisa.
-The Foas printed about eighty editions, many prayer books for congregations in Constantinople.
+Between 1731 and 1797 three members of the Foa family worked for Bragadin: Yișḥaq Foa, a physician and one of the heads of the Jewish community, his son Gad ben Yișḥaq, and Gad ben Shmuel who later move the print-shop to Pisa.
+The Foas printed about eighty editions, including many prayer books for Jewish congregations in Constantinople.
 In this last phase, Foa printed about fifteen editions, the last one, an important volume collecting Kiddushim of the Orach chayim section of Yosef Caro’s Shulchan ‘aruk.
-The book was published under the title Minchat Aharon by Ya‘aqov Pardo, rabbi of Ragusa and Spalato at the beginning of the 18th century.
-In the Foa seal there is a tree with a star of David in the branches and two lions leaning on the trunk.
-With words from Psalm 92, 13 “The righteous shall flourish like the palm-tree” and a note “degel la-otot av ha-madpis” (seal from the house of the printer’s father).
+The book was published under the title Minchat Aharon by Ya‘aqov Pardo, Rabbi of Ragusa and Spalato at the beginning of the 18th century.
+In the Foa seal there is a tree with a star of David in the branches and two lions leaning on the trunk accompanied with words from Psalm 92, 13 “The righteous shall flourish like the palm-tree” and a note “degel la-otot av ha-madpis” (seal from the house of the printer’s father).